JamieBort/Learning-Directory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/CourseFiles/Section19Databases/332QueryingDataWithSQL/README.md

 # 332 Querying Data With SQL

-The second supplied "file" was actually this link: https://www.sqlite.org/autoinc.html
+The second supplied "file" for this video was actually this link: https://www.sqlite.org/autoinc.html

+It covers incrementing.

-Commands I am running for [this section](https://www.udemy.com/course/java-the-complete-java-developer-course/learn/lecture/6060828#overview) of the course.
+~~Commands I am running for [this section](https://www.udemy.com/course/java-the-complete-java-developer-course/learn/lecture/6060828#overview) of the course.~~

-First obtained the zipped music file from the supplied files [here](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/SuppliedFiles/Section19Databases/332QueryingDataWithSQL/music.zip).
+1. I first obtained the zipped music file from the supplied files [here](https://github.com/JamieBort/LearningDirectory/blob/master/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/SuppliedFiles/Section19Databases/332QueryingDataWithSQL/music.zip).

-Then navigated to the location of the music file:
+2. Then in Terminal I navigated to the location of the music file:
 `cd Documents/DevFiles/personal_projects/LearningDirectory/Java/Courses/JavaProgrammingMasterclassForSoftwareDevelopers/CourseFiles/Section19Databases/332QueryingDataWithSQL/`

+3. I then ran this
 `sqlite3 music.db`

 Result: